ARTS-Laboratory/Deterministic-and-low-latency-time-series-forecasting-of-nonstationary-signalsI_IWSHM2021/README.md

 final prediction of the signal 25 clock cycles (1 ms) into the future is produced.
 ![flowchart1](https://user-images.githubusercontent.com/60459286/142488752-07980fbc-af0c-421f-89fc-0f8f7b2a07bc.png)
          Figure 1.
 Flow chart of data collection and processing in parallel MLP tracks
-## Resulta:
+## Result:
-The deterministic characteristics of the algorithm are provided by the FPGA implementation, timing, and resource utilization are discussed here.
+The deterministic characteristics of the algorithm are provided by the FPGA implementation, timing, and resource utilization are discussed here.
 The FPGA’s base clock is compiled at 80 MHz and a single pass through the algorithm takes 2,005 clock ticks (25.76 µs).
 As a new sample is digitized every 40 µs, the system is dormant for 1,195 clock ticks (14.24 µs) between each iteration as it waits for a new data point to be added